BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Cebu to enjoy both the beaches and avoid the worst of the crowds?
+When's the absolute best time to visit Cebu to catch both good weather and avoid the biggest crowds?

-Beyond the famous beaches, what's a truly unique Cebu experience I shouldn't miss?
+Beyond the famous beaches, what's a truly unique Cebu experience you'd recommend?

 How do I get around Cebu efficiently, especially if I want to explore beyond the city?

 For getting around Cebu City, Grab (the Southeast Asian equivalent of Uber) is your best bet for convenience and fair pricing.
-If you're heading to the beaches or waterfalls in the south, hiring a private driver for the day is surprisingly affordable and allows you to set your own pace.
-Alternatively, local buses are very cheap but can be a bit of an adventure!
+If you're heading to the beaches or waterfalls in the south, hiring a private car with a driver for the day is surprisingly affordable and much more comfortable than navigating local buses.
+Negotiate the price beforehand, and they'll often act as a mini-guide too!

 What is the cheapest month to visit Cebu, Philippines?